Telenav/open-source-spec/osrm/doc/partition/osrm_partition_simple_case.md

 ```
 {2, 4, 5, 6, 3, 0, 1, 7}
 ```
-For node 0, its final position is index 3.
-Based on these adjust node sequence we could adjust node and edge's sequence.
+For node 0, its final position is index 2 which means its the 3rd element in the array.
+Based on these adjust node sequence we could adjust node and edge's sequence.<br/>
+For more information please go to [detail page](./osrm_partition_detail.md#renumber-graph) <br/>

 ## Output